Autostereogram: Simulated 3D perception

 The eyes normally focus and converge at the same distance in a process known as accommodative convergence.
 That is, when looking at a faraway object, the brain automatically flattens the lenses and rotates the two eyeballs for wall-eyed viewing.
 It is possible to train the brain to decouple these two operations.
 This decoupling has no useful purpose in everyday life, because it prevents the brain from interpreting objects in a coherent manner.
-To see a man-made picture such as an autostereogram where patterns are repeated horizontally, however, decoupling of focusing from convergence is crucial.
+To see a human-made picture such as an autostereogram where patterns are repeated horizontally, however, decoupling of focusing from convergence is crucial.

 By focusing the lenses on a nearby autostereogram where patterns are repeated and by converging the eyeballs at a distant point behind the autostereogram image, one can trick the brain into seeing 3D images.
 If the patterns received by the two eyes are similar enough, the brain will consider these two patterns a match and treat them as coming from the same imaginary object.
 This type of visualization is known as wall-eyed viewing, because the eyeballs adopt a wall-eyed convergence on a distant plane, even though the autostereogram image is actually closer to the eyes.
 Because the two eyeballs converge on a plane farther away, the perceived location of the imaginary object is behind the autostereogram.
 The imaginary object also appears bigger than the patterns on the autostereogram because of foreshortening.